We earn commissions from featured brands, which impact the order and presentation of listings

 Who Should Consider The AARP Rewards Mastercard?

-This card is designed for those who want to earn rewards and support a good cause.
-It could also provide an easy point of entry to AARP membership for yourself or a family member.
-You can earn decent rewards on everyday purchases, with the knowledge that Barclays will make donations according to your purchases.
+This card is perfect for those who want to earn rewards while supporting a good cause.
+It can also be a simple way to get AARP membership for you or a family member.
+You’ll earn solid rewards on everyday purchases, plus you can feel good knowing that Barclays will make donations based on your spending.

 The card could also be a good option if you’re interested in paying down a credit card balance.
 Providing that you arrange the balance transfer within 45 days of opening your account, you can benefit from 0% APR.